HypeshotHQ/ERC6551Graph/README.md

 After doing this, if you do source ~/.zshrc in your terminal, deploy *subgraph-name*  *chain* should make a graph for you automatically. [here](https://thegraph.com/docs/en/developing/supported-networks/) is where you can get the list of chains available (look under CLI name)

-2b.) make a file subgraph-*chain*.yml, copy the following into the file, replace *chain* with what chain you want to deploy on.
+2b.) (if you did 2a ignore) make a file subgraph-*chain*.yml, copy the following into the file, replace *chain* with what chain you want to deploy on.
 ```
 specVersion: 0.0.5
 schema: